 - Locating customers that are willing to offer the level of DSR response required by DNOs is difficult.
-The frequency of call off is likely to be low but, when it is required, it could be for four hours a day and be needed for potentially more than 10 days in some circumstances until normal capacity is restored.
-This will reduce the number of customers that are capable or willing to can participate in these schemes unless there are sufficient providers to allow the response to be sequenced around the available resource. - When targeting a tight geographic area the initial customer drop-out rates can be high due to issues with contacting the sites, contacting the right person at the site, the size of a site's flexible load / generation and the nature of the service required.
-Significant work is required to improve a DNO's knowledge of its customers to enable more efficient targeting but also to increase the knowledge of DSR amongst customers. - We have found that the DNOs can build effective relationships with commercial aggregators for the purpose of providing demand side response (DSR) but we also engaged directly with customers and believe that it is possible for DNOs to build effective direct relationships with, for instance, the energy managers of national companies that operate multiple sites across the DNO regions and with the larger single site businesses. - The DNOs are newcomers to the DSR market and are effectively in competition with other products such as the National Grid short-term operating reserve (STOR) and the recently introduced demand-side balancing reserve (DSBR) to mitigate the capacity margin squeeze.
-The key difference is that the DNOs are geographically constrained whereas National Grid has the more choice and the flexibility on which providers to call.
+The frequency of call off is likely to be low but, when it is required, it could be for four hours a day and be needed for potentially more than 10 days in some circumstances - until normal capacity is restored.
+This will reduce the number of customers that are capable or willing to can participate in these schemes unless there are sufficient providers to allow the response to be sequenced around the available resource - When targeting a tight geographic area the initial customer drop-out rates can be high due to issues with contacting the sites, contacting the right person at the site, the size of a site's flexible load/ generation and the nature of the service required.
+Significant work is required to improve a DNO's knowledge of its customers to enable more efficient targeting but also to increase the knowledge of DSR amongst customers - We have found that the DNOs can build effective relationships with commercial aggregators for the purpose of providing demand side response (DSR) but we also engaged directly with customers and believe that it is possible for DNOs to build effective direct relationships with, for instance, the energy managers of national companies that operate multiple sites across the DNO regions and with the larger single site businesses - The DNOs are newcomers to the DSR market and are effectively in competition with other products such as the National Grid Short Term Operating Reserve (STOR) and the recently introduced demand side balancing reserve (DSBR) to mitigate the capacity margin squeeze.
+The key difference is that the DNOs are geographically constrained whereas National Grid has more choice and the flexibility on which providers to call.
 An arrangement where the DNO, Transmission System Operator (TSO) and even Transmission Operator (TO) are able to share DSR resource may create value for all stakeholders and is under development.
-Sharing with suppliers will also be possible once suppliers begin to utilise the value of DSR.
+Sharing with suppliers will also be possible once suppliers begin to utilise the value of DSR

-The DSR reliability levels experienced during the trials means that DNOs need to over-procure to achieve the required level of network security
+The DSR reliability levels experienced during the trials mean that DNOs need to over-procure to achieve the required level of network security

-- The CLNR DSR contracts for the 2014 trials delivered an overall reliability of between 43% and 83% reliability, depending on how we include the sites that declared themselves unavailable for the whole of the trial. - A probabilistic approach is therefore needed when planning, pricing and purchasing DSR by applying a de-rating factor to account for combined availability and utilization reliability. - Reliability could be improved if the response can be provided a by a portfolio of customers to deliver the overall DNO requirements, each contributing towards the total requirement. - Aggregators advise us that the lowest DSR capacity to make it worthwhile for their involvement is of the order of 250kW to 500kW per site.
+- The CLNR DSR contracts for the 2014 trials delivered an overall reliability of between 43% and 83% reliability, depending on how we include the sites that declared themselves unavailable for the whole of the trial - A probabilistic approach is therefore needed when planning, pricing and purchasing DSR by applying a de-rating factor to account for combined availability and utilisation reliability - Reliability could be improved if the response can be provided by a portfolio of customers to deliver the overall DNO requirements, each contributing towards the total requirement - Aggregators advise us that the lowest DSR capacity to make it worthwhile for their involvement is of the order of 250kW to 500kW per site - DNOs will need to consider testing the reliability of potential DSR sources before sign up and have clear contractual conditions to deal with non-performance